 Legal tip: Here’s some Legal Advice on Dealing with Unfair Dismissal.

 Can an employee take leave from work for depression and anxiety in South Africa?

 If an employee seeks the help of a medical professional for depression and anxiety, and they are told it’s best to be booked off for some time, then they do qualify to take sick leave, which every South African employee is entitled to take.
-Essentially, sick leave works in a three-year cycle, giving a worker the same number of paid leave days as they would normally work in a six-week period.
-Basically, if they work five days a week for six weeks, that’s 30 days of paid sick leave that is owed to them over a period of three years.
+Essentially, sick leave works in a three-year cycle, giving a worker the same number of paid leave days as they would typically work in six weeks.
+If they work five days a week for six weeks, that’s 30 days of paid sick leave that is owed to them over three years.
 The doctor or medical professional is also not obligated to state what the reasons for booking a patient off, and “medical condition” is sufficient for the sick note.
 If an employee is unable to get professional help, then they need to approach their employer and have an open and honest discussion about what’s affecting them and, in turn, their work.
 Possible solutions can include some sick leave days, periods of flexi-time or reduced workload, for example.

 Removing the stigma and having open communication in the workplace